dovelopers-connect/bunnyshell-workshop/wordpress-nginx.md

 ## Creating the application

-8. Create application

-- choose the virtual machine you have previously created
+8. Create application and choose the virtual machine you have previously created

-9. Choose the application
+9. Choose the Wordpress application from the list

-Wordpress

 10. Deploy